 - Obsessive-Compulsive Disorder

 - Risky behaviours, including self-harm

 - Complex trauma (repeated trauma from childhood)

 - Longstanding social, emotional and behavioural difficulties

 - Drug and alcohol issues

 - Work/life balance

-Now an elderly gentleman, Riley loves to work with clients from all walks of life.
-He takes his job very seriously, and loves to lend a paw in therapy.
+Riley is now an elderly gentleman and has just entered a well earned semi -retirement.
+He still loves to pop into the practice from time to time to check that everyone is doing their jobs properly, socialise with clients and lend a paw in therapy.
 Riley has worked alongside Catherine in Sydney and in Adelaide, and he has a very calm approach and loving nature.
 He is always eager to give a cuddle, but will only do this if encouraged.
-Riley joins Catherine for therapy most days, but he occasionally takes a day off when he needs a little bit of extra sleep!